zengfung/SudokuSolverUsingIntegerProgramming/README.md

 # sudoku_solver
-Note:

-* Majority of the code in `main.py` in building the user interface of the sudoku board was referenced from http://newcoder.io/gui/part-4/.
+Note: Majority of the code in `main.py` in building the user interface of the sudoku board was referenced from http://newcoder.io/gui/part-4/.
 Special thanks and credits to the author(s) of those codes.

-* To download and run the files, users have to have the GUROBI solver and license key installed in their computers.

 The process of building the sudoku solver is split into 2 distinct sections: